 During a Master Reset if the DFM (Default Mode) input is HIGH the multiqueue device will be configured for default programming, (serial programming is not permitted).
 Default programming provides the user with a simpler, however limited means by which to setup the multi-queue flow-control device, rather than using the serial programming method.
 The default mode will configure a multi-queue device such that the maximum number of queues possible are setup, with all of the parts available memory blocks being allocated equally between the queues.
-The values of the PAE/PAF offsets is determined by the state of the DF (default) pin during a master reset.
+The values of the $\overline{\text{PAE}/\text{PAF}}$ offsets is determined by the state of the DF (default) pin during a master reset.

-For the IDT72T51543/72T51553 devices the default mode will setup 32 queues, each queue configured as follows: for the IDT72T51543 with x9 input and x9 output ports, 4,096 x 9.
-If one or both ports is x18, then 2,048 x 18 for the IDT72T51553 with x9 input and x9 output ports, 8,192 x 9.
-If one or both ports is x18, then 4,096 x 18.
+For the IDT72T51546/72T51556 devices the default mode will setup 32 queues, each queue being 1024 x36 and 2048 x36 deep respectively.
 For both devices the value of the $\overline{PAE}/\overline{PAF}$ offsets is determined at master reset by the state of the DF input.
-If DF is LOW then both the \overline{PAE} & \overline{PAF} offset will be 8. if HIGH then the value is 128.
+If DF is LOW then both the \overline{PAE} & \overline{PAF} offset will be 8, if HIGH then the value is 128.

-When configuring the IDT72T51543/72T51553 devices in default mode the user simply has to apply WCLK cycles after a master reset, until $\overline{\text{SENO}}$ goes LOW, this signals that default programming is complete.
+When configuring the IDT72T51546/72T51556 devices in default mode the user simply has to apply WCLK cycles after a master reset, until SENO goes LOW, this signals that default programming is complete.
 These clock cycles are required for the device to load its internal setup registers.
-When a single multiqueue device is used, the completion of device programming is signaled by the SENO output of a device going from HIGH to LOW.
+When a single multiqueue device is used, the completion of device programming is signaled by the

+SENO output of a device going from HIGH to LOW.
 Note, that SENI must be held LOW when a device is setup for default programming mode.

-When multi-queue devices are connected in expansion mode, the \overline{SENI} of the first device in a chain can be held LOW.
-The \overline{SENO} of a device should connect to the \overline{SENI} of the next device in the chain.
-The \overline{SENO} of the final device is used to indicate that default programming of all devices is complete.
-When the final \overline{SENO} goes LOW normal operations may begin.
+When multi-queue devices are connected in expansion mode, the \$\overline{SENI}\$ of the first device in a chain can be held LOW.
+The \$\overline{SENO}\$ of a device should connect to the \$\overline{SENI}\$ of the next device in the chain.
+The \$\overline{SENO}\$ of the final device is used to indicate that default programming of all devices is complete.
+When the final \$\overline{SENO}\$ goes LOW normal operations may begin.
 Again, all devices will be programmed with their maximum number of queues and the memory divided equally between them.
 Please refer to Figure 9, Default Programming.